Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 When side drawer is opened, `--side-drawer-app-content-offset` controls the offset of the side drawer's application content from the window's edge. some designs may choose side-drawer to overlap the app-content, so the app-content should be offset by the side-drawer's width.
-Additionally, as aside element (which represents the actual side-drawer), is styled with `position: fixed`, customizing its inline size directly will not affect the application content offset interchangeably.
+Additionally, as the *base* element (which represents the actual side-drawer), is styled with `position: fixed`, customizing its inline size directly will not affect the application content offset interchangeably.
 Hence, using this CSS custom property is mandatory to account for side-drawer inline size altercations.

 - Default: `280px`